leomotors/salim-bot/README.md

 - For next time, you can simply ```npm start``` to run bot.
 The previous command is for install and build process

+- To Stop Bot and Logout *properly*, Type `logout` in the Bot Console

 ## 🌿 Prerequisites

 - Linux (Sorry Windows User)